THE ASAHI SHIMBUN

 June 20, 2020 at 16:24 JST

-Investigators with the Hiroshima District Public Prosecutors Office remove documents from the Hiroshima office of Upper House member Anri Kawai in connection with suspected illegal payments to campaign staff.
+Investigators with the Hiroshima District Public Prosecutors Office confiscate documents from the Hiroshima office of Upper House member Anri Kawai in connection with suspected illegal payments to campaign staff on Jan.
+15, 2020.
 (Asahi Shimbun file photo)

 It's not much of a stretch to imagine prosecutors doing high fives for having had the foresight to search the Tokyo offices of a former justice minister and his wife who are embroiled in election campaign irregularities.

 Taking such action is exceptionally rare when the Diet is in session, but it turns out that prosecutors had good reason for going ahead with searches in early March of the offices of Katsuyuki Kawai, 57, and his wife, Anri, 46, an Upper House member.

 The searches followed the arrests of aides to the Kawais on suspicion of violating the Public Offices Election Law by paying campaign staff amounts that went beyond legal limits.